keyshade-xyz/keyshade/docs/contributing-to-keyshade/environment-variables.md

 * **SENTRY\_PROJECT**: The project ID within your Sentry organization where events will be reported.
 * **SENTRY\_TRACES\_SAMPLE\_RATE**: The sample rate for collecting transaction traces in Sentry.
 It determines the percentage of transactions to capture traces for.
 * **SENTRY\_PROFILES\_SAMPLE\_RATE**: The sample rate for collecting performance profiles in Sentry.
 It determines the percentage of requests to capture performance profiles for.
+* **SENTRY\_ENV**: The The environment in which the app is running.
+It can be either 'development', 'production', or 'test'.
+Please note that it's not mandatory, it will default to "production" enviroment for the sentry configuration.
 * **FROM\_EMAIL**: The display of the email sender title.
 * **JWT\_SECRET**: The secret used to sign the JWT tokens.
 It is insignificant in the development environment.
 * **WEB\_FRONTEND\_URL, WORKSPACE\_FRONTEND\_URL**: The URLs of the web and workspace frontend respectively.
 These are used in the emails sometimes and in other spaces of the application too.